-*In Korea 1F / first floor is equivalent to European ground floor*
+*In Korea 1F / first floor is equivalent to the European ground floor*

-I dare to say that once all of the floors become accessible to public, this is probably going to be the largest Harry Potter themed cafe in the world.
+I dare to say that once all of the floors become accessible to the public, this is probably going to be the largest Harry Potter-themed cafe in the world.
 Let me know on my Instagram if I am wrong.

 The building is impossible to miss.
 The front is designed to look like a platform including big 9 ¾ and Kings Cross signs and four house flags representing the Hogwarts houses.